What is gonorrhea?

 - Heavy feeling and/or pain in the testicles

-Symptoms from anal infection may cause pain, itching, discharge or bleeding from the rectum (bum) and painful bowel movements.
-An oral infection may cause a red sore throat.
+For Men and Women: Symptoms from anal infection may cause pain, itching, discharge or bleeding from the rectum (bum) and painful bowel movements.
+An oral infection may cause a sore throat.

 How long can an infected person spread gonorrhea?

 A person can spread gonorrhea to others from the time they become infected (by having unprotected sex with an infected partner) until they are treated.
 A person can spread gonorrhea to others even if they do not have symptoms.
 If you are taking medicine, do not have sex for 7 days after your treatment is over.
-It is important to know that you can get infected with gonorrhea many times.
+It is important to know that you can get gonorrhea more than once.

 How can I find out if I have gonorrhea?

 The only way to know for sure if you have gonorrhea is to get tested.
 A healthcare provider may ask for a urine (pee) sample or may wipe the infected area with a swab to test for gonorrhea.
 Many people with gonorrhea also have Chlamydia and should be tested and treated for both.

 - Sexually active men who have sex with men should be tested every year